realA10001986/Doc-s-Stopwatches/README.md

 # Doc's Stopwatches

-This repository holds the firmware for movie-adapted Citizen(tm) or Seiko(tm) stopwatches (or replicas thereof), as used by Doc Emmett Brown in the very first scene introducing time travel.
+This repository holds the electronics production files and the firmware for movie-adapted Citizen(tm) or Seiko(tm) stopwatches (or replicas thereof), as used by Doc Emmett Brown in the very first scene introducing time travel.

+At some point, complete replicas might become available [here](https://movieprops.blog/shop/).
+You can, however, make your own eletronics using the files in the Eletronics folder.

 ## Instructions